2011-2012 Quarterly Financial Report for the Quarter Ended December 31, 2011

-A $4.6 million increase in year to date expenditures in the Personnel standard object is mainly due to an increase in the number of full time equivalents and to collective agreements, including the requirement to make immediate severance pay payments following changes made to the referred collective agreements.
+A $4.6 M increase in year to date expenditures in the Personnel standard object is mainly due to an increase in the number of full-time equivalents and to collective agreements, including the requirement to make immediate sever ance pay payments following changes made to the referred collective agreements.

-A $4.4 million increase in quarterly expenditures and a $14.3 million increase in year to date expenditures in the Professional and Special Services standard object is mainly due to varying cash flow requirements associated with the implementation of initiatives announced in the 2009 and 2010 Budgets, that is, the Economic Action Plan and continued development of the RADARSAT Constellation Mission (RCM).
+A $4.4 M increase in quarterly expenditures and a $14.3 M increase in year to date expenditures in the Professional and Special Services standard object is mainly due to varying cash flow requirements associated with the implementation of initiatives announced in the 2009 and 2010 Budgets, that is, the Economic Action Plan and continued development of the RADARSAT Constellation Mission (RCM).

-The reasons for a $4.9 million decrease in quarterly expenditures for the Transfer Payments standard object are provided in the preceding section under Vote 35 - Grants and Contributions.
+The reasons for a $4.9 M decrease in quarterly expenditures for the Transfer Payments standard object are provided in the preceding section under Vote 35 - Grants and Contributions.

 3. Risks and Uncertainties